Fekinox/todot/README.md

 ## About

-Todot is an extremely minimalistic todo list manager, taking up no more than 200 lines of shell script.
+`todot` is an extremely minimalistic todo list manager, taking up no more than 200 lines of shell script.
 It's simple enough to get the job done.

-Todot will keep track of its list in $HOME/.local/share/todot.
+`todot` will keep track of its list in `$HOME/.local/share/todot`.

 ### Usage